-Russian American actress, (1938-1981) most famous for appearing in Rebel Without a Cause and West Side Story, marrying Robert Wagner twice, and sadly, for drowning in mysterious circumstances aged 43.First appeared on screen aged four and had a career spanning five decades from Miracle On 34th Street in 1947, to the posthumously released scifi Brainstorm in 1983.Is the older sister of Bond Girl Lana Wood, and the mother of actress Natasha Gregson Wagner.
+Natalia Zacharenko (1938–1981), better known as Natalie Wood, was a Russian-American actress most famous for appearing in Rebel Without a Cause and West Side Story, for marrying Robert Wagner twice, and sadly, for drowning in mysterious circumstances at the age of 43.First appeared on screen aged four and had a career spanning five decades, from Miracle on 34th Street in 1947 to the posthumously released scifi Brainstorm in 1983.Is the older sister of Bond Girl Lana Wood, and the mother of actress Natasha Gregson Wagner.

 - Miracle on 34th Street (1947)